Recommendation #1:Make the Regional Center a live/work/play destination centered on the Longhorn Quarry Development.

 Attributes of Vibrant Economic Place

 In addition to a robust employment base, there are other key attributes that contribute to the comprehensive economic vibrancy of a place.
-Each of these attributes has been described in the chart below (CHART WILL BE ADDED).
+Each of these attributes has been described in the chart below.
 An assessment of the NE I-35 and Loop 410 Area Regional Center for the presence or absence of these attributes then follows the chart.

 The NE I-35 and Loop 410 Area Regional Center has many of the attributes of a vibrant economic place as well as opportunities to build upon existing assets: